Kadir Çermik

 Kadir Çermik (born 21 July 1977) is a Turkish stage, film, television, and voice actor.

+Biography

 Çermik is a graduate of Eskişehir Anadolu University State Conservatory.
 He made his television debut in 1999 with a role in the series Yılan Hikayesi.
 In the following years he worked mostly as a voice actor.
 His cinematic breakthrough occurred in 2008 with his role in the movie Made in Europe, for which he received the Best Actor award at the 15th International Adana Film Festival.
 He continued his career by appearing in supporting roles in series such as Muhteşem Yüzyıl, Karadayı, and Bana Sevmeyi Anlat.
 His performance in the 2015 movie Sarmaşık earned him critical acclaim and various awards.
 Between 2017 and 2021, he starred as a regular in the TV series Çukur.